Kidnapping Lawyers in Arizona

 - Seize or exercise control over any airplane, train, bus, ship or other vehicle.

 B. Kidnapping is a class 2 felony unless the victim is released voluntarily by the defendant without physical injury in a safe place before arrest and before accomplishing any of the further enumerated offenses in subsection A of this section in which case it is a class 4 felony.
-If the victim is released pursuant to an agreement with the state and without any physical injury, it is a class 3 felony.
+If released pursuant to an agreement with the state and without any physical injury, a class 3 felony.
 If the victim is under fifteen years of age, kidnapping is a class 2 felony punishable pursuant to section 13-705.
 The sentence for kidnapping of a victim under fifteen years of age shall run consecutively to any other sentence.
+Questions?
+Contact us so we can answer them.

 Get a Phoenix Kidnapping Attorney to Defend You

-A skilled kidnapping attorney of Lerner and Rowe Law Group will be able to defend you against false accusations and will provide fair representation in circumstances where you actually did kidnap someone.
+A skilled kidnapping attorney of Lerner and Rowe Law Group will be able to defend you against false accusations.
+We will provide fair representation in circumstances where you actually did kidnap someone.

-A few defense practices a kidnapping attorney uses to fight kidnapping charges are to:
+A few defense practices a kidnapping attorney uses to fight kidnapping charges are to prove that:

-- Prove that your “Miranda Rights” were not given prior to police questioning.
+- The police neglected to recite your “Miranda Rights” prior to police questioning.

-- Prove that you were coerced into providing statements without proper legal representation.
+- You underwent coercion into providing statements without proper legal representation.

-- Prove that police reports do not provide accurate and factual details that are damaging to your case.
+- Police reports do not provide accurate and factual details that are damaging to your case.

-If your kidnapping attorney can prove your constitutional rights were violated or proper procedures were not followed during police investigations, you have a better chance at reducing or getting your charges dismissed.
+If your kidnapping attorney can prove the violation of your constitutional rights or proper procedures during police investigations, your chances reducing or dismissal of charges increases.

 For charges involving parental kidnapping, a Lerner and Rowe kidnapping attorney will help prove you had not knowingly kidnapped your child, had not detained them using force or fear tactics, nor had the intent to cause them physical harm.

-The kidnapping attorneys of Lerner and Rowe Law Group are ready to defend your rights and will provide fair and unbiased representation.
+The kidnapping attorneys of Lerner and Rowe Law Group are ready to defend your rights.
+Our attorneys will provide fair and unbiased representation.
 We are ready to fight your charges to possibly get a reduced sentence or when possible, a complete dismissal.

-Lerner and Rowe Law Group attorneys offer initial free case evaluations and provide affordable and reasonable payment options for legal services on a per client, per case basis.
+Lerner and Rowe Law Group attorneys offer initial free case evaluations.
+We also provide affordable and reasonable payment options for legal services on a per client, per case basis.
 Don’t let fear of not being able to afford legal representation stop you from seeking an experienced kidnapping attorney.
-Contact a Lerner and Rowe kidnapping attorney 24 / 7 at 602-667-7777.
+Contact a Lerner and Rowe kidnapping attorney 24/7 at 602-667-7777.
 Call us today!
+We look forward to hearing from you.